 A Public Adjuster Works Exclusively for the Policyholder

 A public adjuster, on the other hand, works for you – the person who holds the insurance policy.
 Public adjusters are also often referred to as private adjusters or private loss adjusters.

 A public adjuster’s goal is to help the policyholder with the intricacies involved in the claims process.
 For many policyholders, this is their first major claim.
 A lot of money is at stake.
-A public adjuster ensures you’re getting the exact amount of compensation you’re owed based on the terms of your insurance policy.
+A public adjuster, or private insurance adjuster, ensures you’re getting the exact amount of compensation you’re owed based on the terms of your insurance policy.

 If you need help managing your claim, or if you believe your insurance company’s offer is inadequate, then you may wish to hire a public adjuster.
-Once you hire the public adjuster, that professional will begin negotiating with your insurance company or the independent adjuster hired by that insurance company.
+Once you hire your own private insurance adjuster, that professional will begin negotiating with your insurance company or the independent adjuster hired by that insurance company.

 Public adjusters might work on their own.
-Or, they might work as part of a larger company of public adjusters.
+Or, they might work as part of a larger firm of public insurance adjusters.

 Obviously, public adjusters can’t be expected to work for free.
 Public adjusters are certified professionals with a unique skillset.
 However, most public adjusters do not charge fees upfront, nor do they charge hourly rates.
 Instead, public adjusters typically charge a flat rate of approximately 10% of the final claim settlement amount.

 What is an All-Lines Adjuster or a P&C Adjuster?